miklevin/MikeLev.in/_posts/2025-09-10-rg-xargs-sed-search-replace-pattern.md

 agentic AI however I underestimated how truly interrelated and fragile things are in Pipulate to get the whole *magic cookie* installer to work for instance.

+## A Good Initial Test For Gemini CLI

 This was a good test for Gemini CLI but it failed it, but so did Anthropic Claude 4 Sonnet under Cursor.
 Even though I cancelled my Cursor subscription, the current time-period is active until the 16th of this month so I have a